 - The piece’s main focus is sexual attraction or exploitation.

-- The piece is erotica.
+- The piece is erotica or is sexually explicit.

 - The piece sexualizes a child.
 This means anyone under 18 years old, no matter what.

 - The piece glorifies or sexualizes violence against marginalized genders.

 - The piece mentions or implies molestation, sexual assault, or r*pe

 - There is NO wiggle room on this.
 Our editor is a survivor and will not subject themself to the pain of reading this.